aullisia/Discord-Package-Explorer/README.md

 1. Download the most recent release from [Releases](https://github.com/aullisia/Discord-Package-Explorer/releases).
 (Under assets Discord-Package-Explorer.exe)
 2. Run the exe file

-The program should display an interface on the home page enter the file path to your Discord data package eg: "C:\Users\user\Desktop\package"
+3. The program should display an interface on the home page enter the file path to your Discord data package eg: "C:\Users\user\Desktop\package".
-You are now set up and you can start using the program!
+4. You are now set up and you can start using the program!

 ## License